-In Time's Echo, Boston Globe classical-music critic Jeremy Eichler '15GSAS highlights compositions by Strauss, Schoenberg, Britten, and Shostakovich to show the myriad ways music connects us to the past history."
+Music can bring the past out of what one writer called "the cold storage of history."
 It's true more information about the past is easily available now.
 We can sit in our pajamas on the sofa and surf the contents of the Cairo Genizah or tour the ruins of Pompeii.
 But that yields information. not knowledge.